 Wouldn’t it be nice just to press a button within your HR system and get the reporting you require at speed, and based on real-time information?

 Older, unsophisticated systems are not well equipped to deal with multinational operations.

-For example, if someone in a satellite office gets married, or changes their address, or moves bank, the information about this event has to be entered into the HR system and then also manually rekeyed into the payroll software.
+For example, if someone in a satellite office gets married, or changes their address, or moves bank, the information about this event must be entered into the HR system and then also manually re-keyed into the payroll software.

 That’s double the effort, taking double the time.
 The potential for error is doubled too.